Ronald Acuña Jr. Player Props: Braves vs. Reds

-The Atlanta Braves and Ronald Acuna Jr., who went 3-for-5 last time in action, battle Luis Cessa and the Cincinnati Reds at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves and Ronald Acuna Jr., who went 1-for-3 with an RBI last time out, battle Hunter Greene and the Cincinnati Reds at Truist Park, Wednesday at 7:20 PM ET.

-In his most recent game, he strung together three hits (going 3-for-5) against the Reds.
+He had a one-hit performance in his most recent game (1-for-3) against the Reds.

 Ronald Acuña Jr. Game Info & Props vs. the Reds